 Do you know of any hidden locations in Yosemite to avoid the crowds?

 There are many places around Yosemite to get married and elope.
-I cannot list them all, but it is a massive National Park with applausable features everywhere to discover.
+I cannot list them all, but it is a massive National Park with applaudable features everywhere to explore.
 Tenaya Lake, Washburn Point, Wawona lodge, to name a few are others.

 Personally, I have locations for my couples I have not listed because they don’t fall under the “Top locations in Yosemite” title, but they are epic in nature with usually no crowds.
-I have hiked multiple trails in Yosemite and know of great locations, some where I haven’t even taken couples yet.
+I have hiked multiple trails in Yosemite and know of epic locations, some where I haven’t even taken couples yet.
 But I try and experiment with each couple at a new location if they’re willing.
 It’s typically for the adventurous couples who have more time around the park.
-Last month, I photographed a couple for their adventure session and I was able to experiment with them in a few locations and ideas.
-I’m so glad I did.
+Recently, I photographed a couple for their adventure session and I was able to experiment with them in a few locations with new ideas.
+I’m glad I did.